Skip to content

 Servlet Applications Only

-Automatic username capture requires a Servlet-based web application (Spring MVC).
-For reactive applications (Spring WebFlux), access logging still works but the %u variable will show -.
+Username capture requires a Servlet-based web application (Spring MVC).
+On reactive applications (Spring WebFlux), access logging still operates but %u always renders as -.

 How It Works

-Anonymous authentication tokens (such as AnonymousAuthenticationToken) are excluded using an AuthenticationTrustResolver.
-Only genuinely authenticated users appear in the access log.
+The filter consults an AuthenticationTrustResolver to distinguish anonymous tokens (such as AnonymousAuthenticationToken) from genuinely authenticated requests, so only authenticated users appear in the access log.

 Customizing Trust Resolution